 Members of the BOC and the tabulators are the only persons who may handle and touch the ballots and other election materials.
 The BOC must, however, allow the candidates and their representatives and/or legal counsel to view and identify the election materials, as well as object to the counting of any ballot.
 Wis.
 Stat. § 9.01(1)(b)11.
 Public health guidance should be considered by the BOC when setting up the recount location and observation areas.
 Any challenges to the procedure established by the BOC regarding observation should be decided by the BOC and documented in the minutes.
 The optional use of a live video feed to provide greater transparency and minimize the number of individuals observing in person should also be considered.

 The BOC may establish marked observer areas and ask that observers remain within those areas unless otherwise permitted by the BOC.
 Unlike observation areas in the polling place, recount observation areas are not required to be placed at any specific distance, provided the candidates and their representatives can view and identify the election materials and the observers are not disruptive to the recount process.
+Compare Wis.
+Stat. § 7.41(2) with § 9.01(3).
 If there is not sufficient room for all observers to view the election materials, preference shall be given to candidates, their representatives or counsel.
 The use of video or still cameras inside the recount room is permitted unless it is disruptive or interferes with the recount.
 The BOC may enforce reasonable restrictions on items brought into the recount room, such as marking devices, food, or drink.

 If any observer engages in disruptive behavior that in the opinion of the BOC threatens the orderly conduct of the recount, the BOC shall issue a warning and if the observer does not cease the offending conduct, order the observer’s removal.
+See Wis.
+Stat. § 12.13(3)(x) (“No person may…interrupt or disturb the voting or canvassing proceedings.”)

 Recount Preparations